benlavender/homelab-docs/guides/CheatSheet.md

 #### systemd-networkd:

-> **Note:** Ensure the systemd-networkd.service unit is loaded.
+> ℹ️ **Note:** Ensure the systemd-networkd.service unit is loaded.
 See [systemd-networkd - Network manager](./Linux/guides/systemd-networkd.md) for more information.

 ```bash
 # List all links on system: